-The content of culture-specific courses (e.g. SPA 305, SPA 405) will vary from semester to semester according to scheduling needs, faculty availability and expertise, and student demand.
+The content of culture-specific courses will vary from semester to semester according to scheduling needs, faculty availability and expertise, and student demand.
 You may take some approved coursework in other departments such as History, Sociology and Anthropology, Politics and Government, or Economics.
 You should work closely with your advisor to ensure that you complement coursework with a well-conceived reading program.